open-telemetry/opentelemetry-collector-contrib/exporter/googlemanagedprometheusexporter/README.md

 - `user_agent` (optional): Override the user agent string sent on requests to Cloud Monitoring (currently only applies to metrics).
 Specify `{{version}}` to include the application version number.
 Defaults to `opentelemetry-collector-contrib {{version}}`.
 - `metric`(optional): Configuration for sending metrics to Cloud Monitoring.
   - `endpoint` (optional): Endpoint where metric data is going to be sent to.
 Replaces `endpoint`.
+  - `compression` (optional): Compression format for Metrics gRPC requests.
+Supported values: [`gzip`].
+Defaults to no compression.
+  - `grpc_pool_size` (optional): Sets the size of the connection pool in the GCP client.
+Defaults to a single connection.
-- `use_insecure` (optional): If true, use gRPC as their communication transport.
-Only has effect if Endpoint is not "".
+  - `use_insecure` (optional): If true, disables gRPC client transport security.
+Only has applies if Endpoint is not "".
 - `retry_on_failure` (optional): Configuration for how to handle retries when sending data to Google Cloud fails.
   - `enabled` (default = false)
   - `initial_interval` (default = 5s): Time to wait after the first failure before retrying; ignored if `enabled` is `false`